aatmunbaxi/site/content/comp/meow_state_org_speed.md

 +++
-title = "A meow-state for speedy org structure navigation" author = ["Aatmun Baxi"] tags = ["emacs", "meow"] draft = false weight = 2003 type = "post"
+title = "A meow-state for speedy org structure navigation" author = ["Aatmun Baxi"] date = 2024-07-05 tags = ["emacs", "meow"] draft = false weight = 2004
+type = "post"
 +++

 _TL;DR: We implement a `meow-state` for quick navigation of `org-mode` document structure._

-I&rsquo;ve been very pleased with my switch to the `meow` modal editor, but one of the downsides of it is no obvious way to use [speed keys](https://orgmode.org/manual/Speed-Keys.html) in `org-mode`.
+I've been very pleased with my switch to the `meow` modal editor, but one of the downsides of it is no obvious way to use [speed keys](https://orgmode.org/manual/Speed-Keys.html) in `org-mode`.
 Namely, the meow normal state maps would clash with the speed key definitions.
-One could just redefine the speed keys to avoid the normal state maps, or redefine the normal state maps themselves, but that&rsquo;s no fun.
+One could just redefine the speed keys to avoid the normal state maps, or redefine the normal state maps themselves, but that's no fun.

-In the words of Mickey Petersen, org speed keys offer a kind of &ldquo;transient modality&rdquo; to default emacs keybindings.
+In the words of Mickey Petersen, org speed keys offer a kind of "transient modality" to default emacs keybindings.
-But meow is _already_ a modal editing scheme, there&rsquo;s no benefit that I can see to making speed keys a transient behavior, especially with how much I use org-mode.
+But meow is _already_ a modal editing scheme, there's no benefit that I can see to making speed keys a transient behavior, especially with how much I use org-mode.

 We take a different approach and define our own `meow-state` to navigate org structure.
 Meow offers excellent support for defining your own states.